Updated October 22, 2020

 What happens if my doctor tries to charge me for a copay when I go to the office or at the start of the telehealth visit?

 It’s possible your doctor’s office forgot about the message as they typically see members from many different health plans.
-You can show your doctor the letter and the sticker you placed on your member ID card as a reminder.
+You can show your doctor the letter and perforated card as a reminder.
 You can also ask your doctor to call Humana’s provider relations phone number or member Customer Care to confirm.
 (These numbers are on the back of your Humana member ID card.)
 And remember that this out-of-pocket cost waiver is in effect as of May 1, 2020, so if you went to the doctor before then, the requested copay does apply.

 I just got a bill OR my physician’s office charged my card on file for the copay after the visit.
 What should I do?